We developed the NOURISHING framework to highlight where governments need to take action to promote healthy diets and reduce overweight and obesity.

 Friesen R, Innis SM (2006) Trans Fatty Acids in Human Milk in Canada Declined with the Introduction of Trans Fat Food Labeling.
 The Journal of Nutrition 136(10), 2558-2561

 Section 4205 of the US Patient Protection and Affordable Care Act (2010) created a new clause 403(q)(5)(H) in the Federal Food, Drug, and Cosmetics Act (1938) which requires that all chain restaurants with 20 or more establishments display energy information on standard menu items.
 The implementing regulations were published by the Food and Drug Administration on 1 December 2014.
-Implementation, delayed several times, is now set for 7 May 2018.
+Despite implementation being delayed several times, the regulation went into effect 7 May 2018.
 Two states (California, Vermont), seven counties (eg King County, WA and Albany County, NY) and two municipalities (New York City, Philadelphia) have already implemented regulations requiring chain restaurants (often chains with more than a given number of outlets) to display calorie information on menus and display boards.
 These regulations will be pre-empted by the national law once implemented; local governments will still be able to enact menu labelling regulations for establishments not covered by national law (eg food trucks or restaurants not part of a chain which have not self-certified to voluntarily comply with the calorie labelling requirements).
 The regulations also require vending machine operators of more than 20 vending machines to post calories for food where the on-pack label is not visible to consumers.
 Implementation for vending machine operators is required by 26 July 2018.

 In 2008, New York City was the first jurisdiction to require calorie labelling in chain restaurants.
 The calorie labelling rule within the NYC Health Code was updated in 2015, with enforcement as of 22 May 2017.
 All covered food service establishments must now include two new nutrition statements on menus and menu boards (“2,000 calories a day is used for general nutrition advice, but calorie needs vary” and “Additional nutritional information available upon request”), have comprehensive nutrition information on-site and provide it to anyone who requests it, and provide calorie information for multiple-serving standard menu items, combination meals with choices, self-service food, food on display, menu items with a choice of toppings and temporary menu items.
 This rule affects any establishment that requires a Health Department permit and is part of a chain with ≥15 locations in the US.
 The updated rule also covers chain food retail establishments that offer restaurant-type food.